 Governor Wolf Announces New Funding to Support Manufacturing Industry Training in the Lehigh Valley

-Governor Tom Wolf today announced new funding is being awarded to Northampton Community College (NCC) to develop a Pathways to Manufacturing program for low-income individuals, veterans, and others in the Lehigh Valley.
+Governor Tom Wolf today announced funding is being awarded to Northampton Community College (NCC), through the Manufacturing PA Training-to-Career (MTTC) Grant program, to develop a new Precision Machining program for low-income individuals, veterans, and others in the Lehigh Valley.